The 18 Bad Reading habits

 9. No sensing music of sentence.

-10. No hearing an inner voice.
+10. Not hearing an inner voice.

 11. Subvocalization and lip reading; not reading fast enough.